Parkland KIDSfirst CHIP Perinate

 It covers your labor with delivery and your baby’s health and medical services for its first months of life.

 You should see your child’s doctor to ask about medical services for your child.
 Your baby will receive the same benefits as all other CHIP members, except there are no cost-sharing responsibilities (no copayments or deductibles).

 Frequently Asked Questions

-We have special services for people who have trouble reading, hearing, seeing, or speak a language other than English or Spanish.
+We have special services for people who have trouble reading, hearing, or seeing, or speak a language other than English or Spanish.

 Please call Member Services at 1-888-814-2352 (TTY 7-1-1) to contact interpreter services.